I studied childhood language and cognitive development in college and like to share tips for parents to create the best learning environment

 Adapting Traditional Games Using a Camera

 Many traditional games can be adapted to incorporate the use of a camera.
 For instance, "I Spy" could be modified.
-The game leader could say "I spy something red" or "I spy something soft" and then each person has to photograph one thing that fits that description within 3 or 4 minutes.
-At the end of the game, the player who was able to photograph the most items that fit the descriptions, wins.
+The game leader could say "I spy something red" or "I spy something soft" and then each person has to photograph one thing that fits that description within three or four minutes.
+At the end of the game, the player who was able to photograph the most items that fit the descriptions wins.

 Scavenger hunts are another possible game to adapt.
 The game leader makes a list of 10 items.
 Each player is given the list and a set time to find and photograph those items.
 At the end of the allotted time, the player who photographed the most items wins.
 This could be done with items around the house or in the yard, in the neighborhood, or at a park while on a hike.